KSF-Media/affresco/packages/user/README.md

 # ksf-media/user

-User related functions for KSF Media apps.
+User related functions for Hufvudstadsbladet Ab apps.
 Has two important features:
 - `User` module (PS only), which has functions for e.g. creating and editing a user
-- `Login` react component (PS/JS), which is a ready-made component for logging into KSF Media apps
+- `Login` react component (PS/JS), which is a ready-made component for logging into Hufvudstadsbladet Ab apps

 ## For javascript use